CHARITHA-14/python-task-1/README.md

 - Practical usage of Python collections

+## Task 7: Student Records Management Using Dictionary and JSON

+### Description
+This task focuses on managing student records using Python dictionaries and JSON.
+The program demonstrates how to store student details in a dictionary, access keys and values, update and delete entries, and loop through dictionary data.
+It also shows how to convert dictionary data into JSON format, save it to a file, read the JSON data back into Python, and display the student information in a clean and formatted output.

+### Files Included
+- student_records.py
+- student_data.json
+- Output screenshot

+### Concepts Covered
+- Dictionary creation and usage
+- Storing student details using key-value pairs
+- Accessing dictionary keys and values
+- Updating and deleting dictionary entries
+- Looping through dictionary elements
+- Converting dictionary to JSON format
+- Saving JSON data to a file
+- Reading JSON data back into Python
+- Printing clean and formatted output

 ## How to Run the Scripts

 1. Open the project folder in VS Code or any IDE.